 This gives you total control over heat.
 You don’t have to wait for the element to warm up and temperature can be adjusted instantly.
-Gas cooktops tend to take longer to boil large pots of water than electric induction cooktops.
+Electric induction cooktops can boil large pots of water faster than Gas cooktops

 - Perfect choice for those who prefer the food cooked in the open fire.